kubernetes-sigs/external-dns/docs/tutorials/azure.md

 For this process, we will create a [managed identity](https://docs.microsoft.com//azure/active-directory/managed-identities-azure-resources/overview) that will be explicitly used by the ExternalDNS container.
 This process is somewhat similar to Pod Identity except that this managed identity is associated with a kubernetes service account.

+NOTE: after support for Workload Identity graduates to GA, this step will no longer be needed.

 #### Enable the Worload Identity feature

 To enable [Workload Identity](https://learn.microsoft.com/en-us/azure/aks/workload-identity-deploy-cluster) preview feature, use the following commands: